Profile API

 1. Run the GET indexes command to verify the index is in the list of indexes.

-2. Run the POST indexes/{index-id} command to verify that a lookup key returns the correct list of attributes for that key.
+2. Run the GET indexes/{index-id} command to verify that a lookup key returns a single unique attribute or a list of attributes for that key.

 Important